 An army of vendors patrol Chaweng beach selling ice creams, fruit, grilled sweetcorn or chicken and Thai papaya salad, cold drinks, jewelry, sarongs.
 They also offer services such as henna tattoos, hair braiding and pedicures.

 The vendors are mostly polite and not too persistent or pushy.
 They will take a friendly "no" for an answer.
 But if any of the goods and services on offer appeal, this is a nice way to spend your money with local people.
 Vendors often come from Thailand's poor northeastern provinces and have travelled to work in the tourism hot spots in order to support their families back home.

-One great luxury for westerners is being able to have an affordable massage right on the beach, which is lined with massage salas attended by legions of jolly women ready to knead and pummel away your cares as you listen to the gently lapping waves.
+One great luxury for westerners is being able to have an affordable massage right on the beach.
+Chaweng is lined with massage salas attended by legions of jolly women ready to knead and pummel away your cares as you listen to the gently lapping waves.

-Although not quite as rigorously trained as some of the masseurs in salons and spas on the beach road, these ladies provide a great service nonetheless, and there is nothing quite like listening to the lap of the waves while strong hands ease your tense muscles.
+Although not quite as rigorously trained as some of the masseurs in salons and spas on the beach road, these ladies provide a great service nonetheless.

 Most of the beach masseurs offer Thai and oil massages, as well as aloe vera body wraps for those that overdosed on sun.
 The busiest time for the beach massage is between 4-6pm, so it is sometimes worth booking beforehand.

 Chaweng beach may be the perfect spot to laze around and work on the tan, but there is also a good range of sports available for the more active visitor.
 Just walking along the beach you will find many places that rent jet-skis, catamarans and kayaks, and you can even indulge in some banana boat mayhem.
 Two of the best and reasonably priced hire outfits are located near the deeper waters at the southern end of the beach.